tildeleb/cuckoo/README.md

 The entire procedure is repeated until the end of the left to right hash tables is reached. again for a her specified number of iterations.
 When the number of iterations has expired (== 0) the algorithm goes into recovery mode, where instead of trying to insert a value it tries to get the value to be inserted back as the value to be inserted.
 This isn't alway possible in which case data loss happens.

-Cuckoo tables are know for the efficiency.
-Go to the example and ty
+Cuckoo tables are known for their efficiency.
+Go to the example folder and run:

 	leb@hula:~/gotest/src/leb/cuckoo/example % time ./example -t 4 -b 11 -s 8 -nt=1000000 -flf=1.0 -lf=10 -dg -rb=true
 	trials: size=8 kbytes